cmaureir/progra-alma/lectures/week5/lecture17.rst

 Lecture 17 - Advanced topics on functions
 ------------------------------------------

-When you read the lecture about the function, maybe you had some questions about extra functions functionality, and the answer is yes.
+When you read the lecture about functions, maybe you had some questions about the existance of extra function functionalities, and the answer is yes.

-Functions in Python are a very powerful tool to the programmer, if you learn some extra content.
+Functions in Python are a very powerful tool for the programmer, if you learn some extra content.

 Returning more than one value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One important thing to remember,
-is that the Python functions can ``return`` any Python object,
+is that Python functions can ``return`` any Python object,
 so you can return anything.

 For example, Lists: